surdu/selector-to-tag/README.md

  - \#id
  - .class

-If you have any sugesstions for other selectors or sugestions in general, please submit an issue.
+If you have any sugestions for other selectors or sugestions in general, please submit an issue.